RANKED: The Best Smartphones In The World

 Click here for the Nexus 5 review>>

-Price: $US349 unlocked from Google.
+Price: $349 unlocked from Google.
 Works on AT&T, T-Mobile, and several other international carriers.

-Sony's flagship Z3 phone is one of the best Android phones to come out this year.
-It has a sharp 5.2-inch screen, incredible camera, and is resistant to water.

 Samsung's latest flagship phone, the Galaxy S5, is a nice improvement over last year's phone.
 Instead of weighing the device down with a bunch of unnecessary features, Samsung focused on improving the stuff people care about the most.
 The Galaxy S5 has the best screen ever made for a smartphone.
 The camera is really good, too.